Four steps to achieve goals and create a fulfilled life!

 Treat this as an experiment.

 Step 4.
-Self-Efficacy.
-Do you believe you can achieve goals you set?
+Motivation, Part 2: Self-Efficacy (Confidence).
+Do you believe you can achieve the goals you set?

 Self-efficacy is your belief you can figure out how to produce the desired or intended result (goal).
 You’ve heard the saying “whether you think you can or can’t, you’re right”.
-When you think you can do something, you gain confidence, and you are much more likely to mobilize and go for it.
+When you believe you can do something (aka positive thinking), you gain confidence and are much more likely to mobilize and go for it.

-And now that you are in a position to start with the end in mind from the perspective of your desired future state (established in #1), you are much more likely to make progress.
+Now that you are in a position to start with the end in mind from the perspective of your desired future state (established in #2) and your deep-rooted desire to be intentional about your journey, you are much more likely to make progress.
 Begin solidifying your plan and jump into action.
 Remind yourself every few errors are irreversible unless you are jumping out of a plane without a parachute.

-But what if the goal is truly monumental, and you don’t even know where to start?
-All of a sudden, your confidence begins to wane, and along with that the likelihood of any advancement.
+But what if the goal is truly monumental, and you don’t know where to start?
+(A tell-tale sign is when someone says “I don’t even know where to start”, or you let out a sigh).
+Suddenly, your confidence begins to wane, along with the likelihood of any advancement.
 In a case like this, recall a time when you achieved a similar goal: how did you get there? what steps did you have to take?

 How can you apply what you did, or learned then to your current situation?

-Any goal worth pursuing you will likely not reach in a single step.
+You will likely not reach any goal worth pursuing in a single step.
 Also, break it down into smaller steps you can more easily tackle.
 Once you start moving in the general direction of “success”, your confidence will grow.
 Small steps lead to big changes, so what would be a good, first, small step in the direction of where you want to go?

 Tip: If You Are Unclear As To How To Reach The Desired Future State: